Why the Düsseldorf Card Can Save You Money

 In addition to transport, the card also provides free or reduced entry to more than 50 museums and attractions, as well as discounts on guided tours, river cruises, theatres and cultural events.
 Some attractions are completely free with the card, while others offer reduced admission prices.

-The card becomes valid from the time you activate it and remains valid for the selected number of hours.
-For example, if you activate a 48-hour card at 10:00 on Friday, it will be valid until 10:00 on Sunday.
+The Düsseldorf Card is available for 24, 48, 72 or 96 hours, allowing you to choose a validity period that matches the length of your stay.
+The card becomes valid from the time you activate it rather than at the beginning of a calendar day.
+For example, if you activate a 48-hour card at 10:00 on Friday, it remains valid until 10:00 on Sunday.

-Düsseldorf Card vs DüsseldorfCard Plus – Prices & Overview
+Compare ratesDüsseldorf Card vs DüsseldorfCard Plus – Prices & Overview

 Before choosing which card to buy, it is important to understand the difference between the standard Düsseldorf Card and the DüsseldorfCard Plus.
 The main difference is that the standard card is designed for travel within Düsseldorf, while the Plus card includes transport across the wider Rhine-Ruhr region, including cities such as Cologne, Essen, Dortmund and Bonn.